FlagOpen/FlagEmbedding/README.md

 ## Citation

-If you find our work helpful, please cite us:
+If you find this repository useful, please consider giving a star :star: and citation

 ```
 @misc{bge_embedding,
       title={C-Pack: Packaged Resources To Advance General Chinese Embedding},